 When fixing up your yard, it’s important to understand the different techniques that go into your landscaping design.
 Hardscaping and softscaping are the main landscaping types that occur at residential sites.
 Though different in materials and execution, both methods can be used together to achieve the yard of your dreams.

 Hardscaping and softscaping refers to the heavy or light landscaping materials being used.
-Hardscaping includes materials that prevent the absorption of water such as flagstone, stone, and rock.
+Hardscaping is considered any non-living element in your landscape design.
+These materials prevent the absorption of water such as flagstone, stone, and rock.
 Hardscaping covers patios, driveways, walkways, water features, stairs, and outdoor kitchens.

 Meanwhile, softscaping is the opposite.
 The “living” part of the landscape, softscape materials include grass, soil, flowerbeds, shrubs, and more.
 Softscaping highlights plants, flowers, color schemes, and patterns.

 The purpose of hardscaping and softscaping is to use them together to create a unique, eye-catching combination.
 But how do you know when to use these materials?

 When to Use Hardscaping in Your Landscape